theraccoonbear/sandbox/scalatra/README.md

     "postgresql" % "postgresql" % "9.1-901.jdbc4"
   to ./project/build.scala's libraryDependencies
 * Getting up and running on Ubuntu was much more straightforward.
 Need to setup a Vagrant box.
+* Scalate does not explicitly state it (that I could find), but Mustache templates require the .mustache extension: https://scalate.github.io/scalate/documentation/mustache.html#Layouts
+* Currently recompilation and server restart (when code changes) takes 3-6 seconds on my MacBook.
+As the app grows, this could become a pain, and we may want to look into jRebel: http://www.scalatra.org/getting-started/jrebel.html